hn/bsh-home-appliances/README.md

 ```

 The destination node ("D" of DS-byte) designates the (unique) logical receiver of the frame and not necessarily a piece of hardware.

 The subsystem nibble ("S" of DS-byte) specifies the subsystem within the destination node or classifies different types of frames.
+It is suspected to be of little importance, as an example the unbalance sensor works regardless of what value the “S” nibble has.

 ##### Command frames